dolio/temple-tools/polymorph-mob/README.md

 Like `mob-to-mob`, the result may not be identical to the original MOB file, because garbage values will be replaced with zeroes.

+### mdy-to-mobs

+This handles a dynamic mob file from a saved game, usually `mobile.mdy`.
+This is just a sequence of mobs packed into a single file.

+The command takes an input file and an output directory, and creates individual `.mob` files in the directory corresponding to the embedded objects.

+### md-to-json

+This handles a mob diff file from a saved game, usuall `mobile.md`.
+This file stores additional differences relative to the objects' .mob files.

+The `.md` file does not contain enough information to be decoded stand-alone, so a directory with `.mob` files for all the objects mentioned in the `.md` file _must_ be provided.

+By default, it is assumed that the same directory as the `.md` file contains all the `.mob` files, but this unlikely assumption can be overridden with `--map-dir` (named because the location of these `.mob` files are the directories aggregating map assets).
+They are usually stored under the `modules` directory of the ToEE install, possibly in a `.dat` file.

+The output will be several `.json` files in the specified output directory.
+These will be named by the UUID of the objects they modify, but will contain only the differences from the original file.

 ## Conditions

 Conditions are stored in MOB files according to their ELF hash, which is a